 J.C.
 Ruigrok Prize for behavioral sciences

-I am the 2023 recipient of the J.C.
+On July 7th 2023, Michelle received the J.C.
 Ruigrok prize for behavioural sciences, awarded by the Koninklijke Hollandse Maatschappij der Wetenschappen (KHMW).
-I am beyond excited for this wonderful recognition and look forward to the award ceremony on July 7th, 2023

 KNAW Early Career Partnership

-I am one of the ten researchers that have been awarded with a KNAW Early Career Partnership to organize an interdisciplinary meeting.
-With the KNAW Early Career Partnership grant, I will organize the meeting "An interdisciplinary perspective on developmental sensitivities in dealing with social rejection" on November 16, 2023.
+Michelle is one of the ten researchers that have been awarded with a KNAW Early Career Partnership to organize an interdisciplinary meeting.
+With the KNAW Early Career Partnership grant, she will organize the meeting "An interdisciplinary perspective on developmental sensitivities in dealing with social rejection" on November 16, 2023.

 EUR Research Prize 2022

-In recognition of my "outstanding academic performance" and "the way my innovative ideas leverage impact in society at large", I received the EUR Research Prize on November 8th 2022 at the 109th Dies Natlis.
+In recognition of her "outstanding academic performance" and "the way her innovative ideas leverage impact in society at large", Michelle received the EUR Research Prize on November 8th 2022 at the 109th Dies Natlis.

 Pre-conference workshop Flux 2022